-- C. Commissioned an electrowinning cell to evaluate metal reduction from the strip solutions; secured parameters for independently producing copper and zinc cathodes. - 4.
-Secure fundamental aqueous processing data and generate process models: - A. Developed a wastewater parameter database which will be used to guide experimental design and interpret experimental results.
+- B. Routinely attain particle capture efficiencies in excess of 98% using a single in-line electromagnet. - C. Commissioned an electrowinning cell to evaluate metal reduction from the strip solutions; secured parameters for independently producing copper and zinc cathodes. - 4.
+Secure fundamental aqueous processing data and generate process models: - A. Developed a wastewater parameter database which will be used to guide experimental design and interpret experimental results. - B. A student design team is constructing a manganese electrowinning cell.